criticalPathway/criticalPathway/README.md

 I no longer contribute to much open source in my free time, but I still have several projects.

-📧Please feel free to contact me.
+📧Please feel free to contact me if you wanna collaborate with me -> long-term.

-✔Discord lighthouse4661